-It is the policy of the Northwest Indian College to simply approach the total compensation-base compensation and fringe benefits-offered by other organizations for personnel performing comparable work in the same labor market area.
+It is the policy of the Northwest Indian College to simply approach the total compensation-base compensation and fringe benefits policy-offered by other organizations for personnel performing comparable work in the same labor market area.

-902 Wage and Salary Structure
+902 Wage and Salary Schedule

 - A. Northwest Indian College maintains wage and salary structures as may be necessary and required of the various classifications of employees at the College.
-Each wage and salary structure hall have the grades and steps necessary to provide appropriate placement for NWIC employees.
-This structure and the component grades are built upon designated knowledge, skills and abilities 9KSAs).
-The salaries and grades are annually evaluated for relevance and comparability with these component KSAs. - B. Reflecting these polices, the salary structure of Northwest Indian College is presented at Appendix A. Changes in the salary structure shall be approved by the College's Board of Trustees.
+Each wage and salary structure shall have the grades and steps necessary to provide appropriate placement for NWIC employees.
+This structure and the component grades are built upon designated knowledge, skills and abilities (KSAs).
+The salaries and grades are annually evaluated for relevance and comparability with these component KSAs. - B. Reflecting these polices, the salary structure of Northwest Indian College is presented at Appendix A in the NWIC Personnel Policy Manual.
+Changes in the salary structure shall be approved by the College's Board of Trustees.